qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    Acceleration tab

-.. note:: depending on your hardware and software, you may have to install additional libraries to enable OpenCL acceleration.
+Depending on your hardware and software, you may have to install additional libraries to enable OpenCL acceleration.

 Processing Settings